If you are a member, thank you for your support.

 Governmental Relationships — The VGRCCA has established very important relationships with both the City of Venice and Sarasota County government officials.

-Citizens Advisory Board — a member of the VGRCCA was appointed by the Venice City Council in 2024 to serve on the first Citizens Advisory Board for the City of Venice.
+Citizens Advisory Board — a member of the VGRCCA was appointed by the Venice City Council in 2025 to serve as the Chairman of the Citizens Advisory Board for the City of Venice.
 The CAB works to make advisory recommendations regarding specific topics of interest as determined and requested by the City Council.

 Venice Police Relationship— A member of the VGRCCA served as a contact person as part of the Venice PD’s “Community Outreach Program.”
 Although this specific program has ended, a good relationship remains.